redhat-developer/intellij-kubernetes/README.md

 #### Current Namespace/Project
 Kubernetes Resources that exist within the current Namespace/Project (as specified in kubeconfig file) are displayed in the tree view
 Of course resources that live outside the scope of namespace/project are displayed, too.
-You can switch the current namespace/project with the context menu item "Use Namespace".
-In OpenShift clusters the tree also lists projects where the tooling behaves in an equivalent manner.
+Users can switch the current Namespace/Project using the context menu action `Use Namespace` In OpenShift clusters the tree also lists projects where the tooling behaves in an equivalent manner.

 #### Resource Categories